research-sh/z-hat-code/README.md

 # plum
 A sage package for analyzing plumbed manifolds.

 To use:

+0. You will need [sagemath](https://www.sagemath.org/) installed.

-1. Download the file plum.sage
+1. Download the file plum.sage.

 2. Open sage and type: `load('replace this with the file path of plum.sage')`

 For example, if the path is user/downloads/plum.sage, you would type: `load('user/downloads/plum.sage')`